outr/youi/tutorial/tutorial.md

 }
 ```

-Then when you try it you can view source and see that your `jQuery182` resource was included as a javascript file in the `HEAD`.
+When you try the page again, you can view source and see that your `jQuery182` resource was included in the `HEAD`.

     <head>
       <title>Hello world page</title>